PC Shekhar: Early life and career

 While as a student, PC Shekhar had no big dreams of entering tinsel world, a life changing event did occur when he was pursuing his degree.
 One of his brothers-in-law Rajendran being an actor, it so happened that PC Shekhar visited the Vikram-Suriya starrer Pitamagan shooting spot and got captivated by film-making.
-Eventually he made a couple of short films Ne Yen Nanban da (You are my Friend) and My Imagination (silent movie).
-Both these short films were critically acclaimed in some of the film festivals..
+Eventually he made a couple of short films Ne Yen Nanban Da and My Imagination (silent movie).
+Both these short films were critically acclaimed in some of the film festivals.
 This naturally boosted not only his confidence, but even his family begin to dream big on the director in him.
 This implied that the brother himself started producing his initial movies.

 PC Shekhar made his debut with Kadhale En Kadhale, which won the Tamil Nadu State Film Award for Best Film Portraying Woman in Good Light.
 Later he made Kannada industry as his home with the debut of the Naayaka.
 He went on to direct comic dramas like Romeo (2012), Chaddi Dosth (2013) and also thrillers like Arjuna (2015), the comic drama Style King (2016) and the 2017 released Raaga depicted a love story between two blind persons.